rioreur/palicat/README.md

 Once the mod is installed and active, a palicat pet should be added automaticly to your inventory.

 You can check if the mod is active in the game's option, in the "mod" tab (provided by CCLoader).
-If the mod is not selected , select it and restart your game.
+If the mod is not selected , select it and restart your game to activate it.
 You can disable it by repeating the same steps.

 If you have any problem, try updating your CCLoader mod and item-api mod.